Welcome to the University Volunteer Program!

 Safer Campus Community

-As a registered volunteer of the University, you will be provided with training relevant to your role and in the areas that are legislatively required.
+As a registered volunteer of the University, you will have the opportunity to attend professional and personal development training through the University Volunteer Program.
+Your local area will provide you with the relevant training for your role and in the areas that are legislatively required.

-You have the option to receive our quarterly eNewsletter that will notify you of news, events, volunteer opportunities and training so that you can expand your portfolio of experience if you choose.
+You have the option to receive our quarterly eNews that will notify you of news, events, volunteer opportunities and training so that you can expand your portfolio of experience if you choose.

 The University of Adelaide actively encourages and promotes the culture of volunteering and we greatly appreciate the contribution volunteers make to the University community.
 The university holds recognition events throughout the year and we encourage you to join us.
-Further details will be provided via your local area volunteer coordinator.
+Further details will be provided via your local area volunteer coordinator or via the volunteer eNews.

 Below outlines the insurance available to University of Adelaide volunteers participating in University approved voluntary and unpaid activities.